Teimuraz I: Iranian invasion

+Teimuraz I, prepared for battle.
+A sketch from the album of the contemporaneous missionary Cristoforo Castelli.

 As the Safavid-Ottoman war drew to its close, Abbas I renewed efforts to bring Georgia more completely into his empire.
-His relations with Teimuraz I quickly deteriorated after the king of Kakheti turned down the shah's summons to Esfahan.
-Teimuraz, threatened with an Iranian invasion, attempted to buy peace by sending his two sons, Alexander and Leon, and his mother Ketevan as honorary hostages to the shah's court in 1613.
+His relations with Teimuraz I quickly deteriorated after the king of Kakheti turned down the shah's summons to Isfahan.
+Teimuraz, threatened with an Iranian invasion, attempted to buy peace by sending his two sons, Levan and Alexander, and his mother Ketevan as honorary hostages to the shah's court in 1613.
 This move, however, failed to relieve pressures on Kakheti.

 Once the hostilities with the Ottomans had ceased momentarily in 1614 with the Iranian army at its acme, Abbas I sent in his troops against the Georgian kingdoms.
 This time he was aided by the Georgian nobleman, Giorgi Saakadze, an able fighter who had formerly enjoyed much influence in the service of Luarsab II of Kartli until a threat to his life had led him to defect to the shah.
-The Iranians drove both Teimuraz and Luarsab from their realms into the western Georgian kingdom of Imereti, and Abbas I replaced them with Georgian converts to Islam.
+The Iranians drove both Teimuraz and Luarsab from their realms into the western Georgian Kingdom of Imereti, and Abbas I replaced them with Georgian converts to Islam.
 Bagrat VII was installed in Kartli, while Kakheti was given to Teimuraz's cousin Isa Khan.
 George III of Imereti, under the Ottoman protection, refused to give up the refugees and the shah retaliated by giving Kartli and Kakheti over to his troops for pillage.
 Then Luarsab chose to surrender, but rejected the shah's request to renounce Christianity.
 Abbas exiled him to Iran and had him strangled at Shiraz in 1622.